How to Get Tourist Permits in Northeast India?

 - Foreigners need PAP for Arunachal Pradesh and Sikkim.

-- Foreigners still need some additional permits to visit certain fronetier areas.
+- Foreigners still need some additional permits to visit certain frontier areas.

 Which NE states DON’T need ILP?

-- Both Indians and Foreigners don’t need any additional permits for Assam, Meghalaya, Tripura, and Manipur.
+- Both Indians and Foreigners don’t need any additional permits for Assam, Meghalaya, and Tripura.

 - Indian’s don’t need any permits for Sikkim (except special permits in some areas).